Montreal Metro: Réseau express métropolitain

-In August 2023, the first phase of the Réseau express métropolitain (REM) opened between Gare Centrale and Brossard.
-The system is independent of, but connects to and hence complements, the Metro.
-Built by CDPQ Infra, part of the Quebec pension fund Caisse de dépôt et placement du Québec, the line will eventually run north-south across Montreal, with interchanges with the Metro at Gare Centrale (Bonaventure), McGill and Édouard-Montpetit.
+In August 2023, the first phase of the Réseau express métropolitain (REM) opened between Gare Centrale (Bonaventure) and Brossard.
+The system is independent of, but connects to and hence complements the Metro.
+Built by CDPQ Infra, part of the Quebec pension fund Caisse de dépôt et placement du Québec.
+In November 2025, the second phase of the REM opened between Deux-Montagnes and Gare Centrale.
+The opening of the new branch introduced 2 new interchanges at Metro stations McGill and Édouard-Montpetit with an Exo interchange at the Côte-de-Liesse station that opened two months after the original opening date in January 2026.
+The Anse-à-l'Orme Branch (A3) Was inaugurated on the 18th of May 2026 and the YUL-Aéroport-Montréal-Trudeau branch (A2), still has its opening date planned for 2027.

 Future growth

 Blue Line extension to Anjou

 Following the opening of the Blue Line in the 1980s, various governments have proposed extending the line east to Anjou.
 In 2013, a proposal to extend the line to Anjou was announced by the STM and the Quebec government.
 On April 9, 2018, premier of Quebec Philippe Couillard and Prime Minister Justin Trudeau announced their commitment to fund and complete the extension, then planned to open in 2026.
 In March 2022, it was announced that the federal government had agreed to provide $1.3 billion to the extension, with further costs to be covered by the provincial government.

 The 6 km extension will include five new stations, two bus terminals, a pedestrian tunnel connecting to the Pie-IX BRT and a new park-and-ride.
 Overall, the project is estimated to cost around $5.8 to $6.4 billion and is scheduled to be completed in 2030.
 Initial construction work began in August 2022.